 Practicing sustainable living at home has become a priority for many Australians.
 However, adopting an eco-friendly lifestyle can come with a few challenges, and is often not the most convenient option.
-Whether you’re a beginner or want to build on your eco-accomplishments, we asked our Electrolux Ambassadors to share their tips on how they incorporate eco living practices into their home.
+Whether you’re a beginner or want to build on your eco-accomplishments, we have some their tips on how to incorporate eco living practices into your home.

 A great way to reduce your household waste is to compost.
-All of my household green waste goes into a compost bin.
-Growing product in your own garden is another great way to live a more sustainable lifestyle, plus you have the bonus of being able to enjoy delicious produce.
-Then, to get the most out of your food and to avoid waste, ensure you buy an appliance that is going to suit your lifestyle by researching their features and benefits before purchasing.
-We recently added the Electrolux French Door Fridge to our kitchen which has a humidity control on the crisper to keep all our garden product fresher for longer.
+All your green waste can go into a compost bin.
+Growing produce in your own garden is another great way to live a more sustainable lifestyle, plus you have the bonus of being able to enjoy delicious produce.
+To get the most out of your food and to avoid waste, ensure you buy an appliance that is going to suit your lifestyle by researching their features and benefits before purchasing.
+The Electrolux French Door Fridge crispers with auto-humidity control which keeps all your garden product fresher for longer.

 Discover Our Range

 Producing and Sourcing Sustainability

 Chef and owner of Biota Dining, James Viles, shows us how his approach to cooking focusses on sustainability, sourcing local produce and working with likeminded people.Listen To Podcast